 Let’s find out!
 Here are the best free blogging sites, ranked, rated, and reviewed for 2021.

 7. Best free blogging sites to build a blog

 WordPress.org is one of the most recognizable brands in websites and website buildings.
-It’s so popular, it currently powers 39.5% of websites across the internet (source).
+This is because it’s so popular; it currently powers 39.5% of websites across the internet (source).

 However, there is an important distinction to recognize between the two halves of WordPress.
 WordPress is made of two different programs: WordPress.org and WordPress.com.

 The popular WordPress.com platform is a free blogging site that hosts your blog for you.
 When you host with WordPress.com, you get a free URL like yourname.wordpress.com.
-While it is free, you are limited by which plugins and themes you can install.
+However, while it is free, you are limited by which plugins and themes you can install.

 WordPress.org is an entirely free, open-source, self-hosted software for blogging.
 With your own hosting, you can install this free blog platform and create a stunning blog for free with a little hard work and skill.

-The site is set up to work with many different levels of blogger or technical genius, from the very beginner to a total technical savant.
+The site is set up to work with many different blogger or technical genius levels, from the very beginner to a total technical savant.
 No matter what level of blog skill you have, WordPress.org will help you create a site that looks, functions, and designs exactly how you want it to.

 The only fee associated with using the self-hosted WordPress platform is a web hosting plan or domain name.
-You can choose from over a thousand themes in addition to many plug-ins that add commerce, photo gallery, and other important functionalities.
+In addition, you can choose from over a thousand themes in addition to many plug-ins that add commerce, photo gallery, and other important functionalities.

 WordPress.org also provides an easy path to monetization, so if you’re hoping to turn blogging into a career, this is a great way to start your six-figure journey to turning blogging into a full-time career.